Everything You Need to Know About Recipients!

 Nicknames, Abbreviated Names, and Name Variations

-Shortened names such as Cat for Catherine, do not have to be listed under your account.
-We recommend that you list your full name in this order : first, middle, maiden, and last name.
-This way we can recognize your name and interpret it in multiple variations on our end when we sort your mail, and you can save a little bit off your monthly bill as well!
+This way we can recognize your name and interpret it in multiple variations on our end when we sort your mail.
+You can save a little bit off your monthly bill as well!

 Form 1583 and Recipients